Karen Vela | | Strategy | 0 comments

 How to Attract and Engage Donors from Younger Audiences

 6 min to read ✭ In this post, you’ll learn how to attract and engage with potential donors from younger audiences.

 Young people are the future donors and supporters of your nonprofit organization.
 Targeting them can seem like a daunting task, but when we take a closer look at data about their characteristics, we can tailor our marketing strategy to focus on acquiring new young donors, and it has been proven to pay off!

 Who Makes Up Younger Audiences?

-Young people are classified into two generational groups: Millennials and Gen Z. Those born between 1981 and 1995 are considered Millennials and are now in their mid to late 20s and early 30s.
+Young people are classified into two generational groups: Millennials and Gen Z. Those born between 1981 and 1995 are considered Millennials and are now anywhere between 25 and 40 years old.
 Gen Z is younger and consists of those born between 1996 and 2010.
 This generation is dominated by tech-savvy teenagers and early adults.
 Studies have been done that can help us better understand these audiences and their tendencies.
 The more in-depth understanding we have of these groups, the better we can communicate and engage with them through our marketing strategies.

 Characteristics of Younger Generations

 Millennials and Gen Z have many generational differences, but there are some similarities when it comes to their interest in supporting nonprofit causes.